Samuel W. Mitcham

 Samuel W. Mitcham Jr. is an American author and military historian who specializes in the German war effort during World War II and the Confederate war effort during the American Civil War.
 He is the author of more than 40 books and has collaborated with other historians such as Gene Mueller.

 Personal life

 Mitcham was born in 1949, in the Louisianian village of Mer Rouge.
 He currently lives in Monroe.
 Mitcham is married and is the father of two children.

 Education and career

 Mitcham participated in the Vietnam War where he served as a helicopter pilot for the United States Army.
 He studied journalism at Northeast Louisiana University and science at the North Carolina State.
 Mitcham earned his Ph.D. in geography in 1986 from University of Tennessee.
+His dissertation at Tennessee was titled The origin and evolution of the southwestern Louisiana rice region, 1880-1920.
 Mitcham taught geography, historical geography and military history at Henderson State University, Georgia Southern University, and the University of Louisiana at Monroe.
 He has been consulted by the CBS, the BBC, the NPR and The History Channel.
 He is also a former visiting professor in the United States Military Academy.

 Mitcham has written for several websites, journals and think-tanks such as the Journal of Soviet Military Studies and the Abbeville Institute.